-2.1 Overview of CPS
+A. Overview of CPS

-A cyber-physical system (CPS) is an integrated set of hardware and software that controls physical things (and which may nor may not involve humans in the loop).
-CPS have historically involved a tight coupling and coordination between a system's computational elements, components written in software, and physical elements, or components that interact with the physical world.
-Traditional examples of CPS include anti-lock braking systems in automobiles [7] and automated pilot features in aircraft [8].
-In terms of the taxonomy shown in Figure 1, these types of CPS typically exhibit high QoS fidelity, a very low degree of asset sharing, and a small number of system components.
+A cyber-physical system (CPS) is an integrated set of hardware and software that controls physical things (and which may or may not involve humans in the loop).
+CPS have historically involved a tight coupling and coordination between a system's computational elements (components implemented entirely in hardware or software) and physical elements (components that interact with the physical world).
+Traditional examples of CPS include anti-lock braking systems in automobiles [6] and automated pilot features in aircraft.
+These types of CPS typically exhibit high QoS fidelity, a very low degree of asset sharing, and a small number of system components.

-Many CPS also have been used to control devices and/or processes in environments that are disconnected from networks.
-Although these types of stand-alone CPS are common, the next-generation of CPS [9][10] increasingly use local area network (LAN) and/or wide area network (WAN) processing elements to control devices and interactions.
-These interactions may include physical environments (such as wind farms or hydro-electric power generators) or industrial environments (such as chemical plants).
-More sophisticated emerging CPS (such as driverless cars [11] and smart power grids [3]) are adaptive and intelligent, often solving problems as they occur in real time without direct human input.
+Many CPS also have been used to control devices and/or processes in environments disconnected from networks.
+Although these types of stand-alone CPS are common, the next-generation of CPS [7] increasingly will use local area network (LAN) and/or wide area network (WAN) processing elements to control devices and interactions.
+These interactions may be influenced by physical environments (such as is wind farms or hydro-electric power generators) or industrial environments (such as in chemical plants).
+More sophisticated emerging CPS (such as driverless cars and smart power grids) are also adaptive and intelligent, often solving problems as they occur in real time without direct human input.

-Regardless of their scale and connectivity, CPS are time-sensitive since the right information or action delivered or performed too late results in an incorrect outcome.
-As a consequence, the QoS of a CPS not only has a reliability dimension but also a temporal one.
+Regardless of their scale and connectivity, CPS are timesensitive since the right information or action delivered or performed too late results in an incorrect outcome.
+The QoS of a CPS thus has both a reliability dimension and a temporal one.
 In particular, system functionality must run in a timely manner.

-Large-scale CPS must address requirements and challenges that aren't as relevant for traditional standalone CPS, including partial failure, higher latency and jitter due to shared communication links, and denial of service attacks.
-Security is an increasingly important QoS concern in CPS [12] since delivering information in a timely manner is itself essential, but may be irrelevant if the information has been tampered with or compromised.
-In terms of the taxonomy shown in Figure 1, today's large-scale CPS typically exhibit higher QoS fidelity, a higher degree of asset sharing, and a larger number of system components than traditional CPS.
+Large-scale CPS must address requirements and challenges that aren't as relevant for traditional stand-alone CPS, including partial failure, higher latency and jitter due to shared communication links, and denial of service attacks.
+Security is an increasingly important QoS concern in CPS [8] since delivering information in a timely manner is itself essential, but may be irrelevant if the information has been tampered with or compromised.
+Today's large-scale CPS typically exhibit higher QoS fidelity, a higher degree of asset sharing, and a larger number of system components than traditional CPS.

-2.2 Overview of Cloud Computing
+B. Overview of Cloud Computing

 Large-scale CPS have been developed in the past, primarily in the aerospace, defense, and power domains.
-These types of CPS, however, have been highly proprietary and expensive to develop and sustain.
+These types of CPS, however, have been proprietary and expensive to develop and sustain.
 In recent years, therefore, the enormous commercial and government investment in commodity cloud computing environments has spurred an interest in leveraging these technologies as the basis for large-scale CPS.